LEAGUE-OF-BME/InterviewFAQ/front-end/dom.md

 createComment(): creates a new comment node, and returns it.

-createDocumentFragment(): Creates a new empty DocumentFragment.
+createDocumentFragment(): creates a new empty DocumentFragment.

 createElement(): creates the HTML element specified by tagName, or an HTMLUnknownElement if tagName isn't recognized.